First5126/2025-reefscape-practice/README.md

 [4]: https://pathplanner.dev/pplib-getting-started.html#install-pathplannerlib
 [5]: https://maven.ctr-electronics.com/release/com/ctre/phoenix6/latest/Phoenix6-replay-frc2025-latest.json

-Lessons Learned:
+# Lessons Learned

-For AprilTagLocalization on the vison consumer you have to use Utils.fpgaToCurrentTime on the timestamp otherwise it wont work
+* For AprilTagLocalization on the vision consumer you have to use Utils.fpgaToCurrentTime on the timestamp otherwise it wont work